Chart Color Schemes

 Infrastructure

-Eastwood has emerging levels of nearby infrastructure activity, ranking in the 34thth percentile nationally
+Eastwood has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No changes can influence a region's performance more than modifications to local infrastructure, significant projects, and planning initiatives.
-Zero projects have been identified by AreaSearch as potentially impacting this area.
-Notable projects include Wy Yung Acres Rural Lifestyle Subdivision, Regional Housing Fund Gippsland, Gippsland Digital Infrastructure Upgrade, and Seadragon Offshore Wind Farm, with the following list outlining those most likely to be relevant.
+No infrastructure changes are anticipated in this area.
+Zero projects have been identified by AreaSearch as potentially impactful.
+Key initiatives include Wy Yung Acres Rural Lifestyle Subdivision, Regional Housing Fund Gippsland (2018-ongoing), Gippsland Digital Infrastructure Upgrade (commenced 2020), and Seadragon Offshore Wind Farm (planned for 2025).

 Professional plan users can use the search below to filter and access additional projects.